-OTTAWA, May 9, 2016 — The trend measure of housing starts in Canada was 195,064 units in April compared to 196,103 in March, according to Canada Mortgage and Housing Corporation (CMHC).
-The trend is a six-month moving average of the monthly seasonally adjusted annual rates (SAAR) of housing starts.
+OTTAWA — The trend in housing starts was 225,696 units in April 2018, compared to 226,942 units in March 2018, according to Canada Mortgage and Housing Corporation (CMHC).
+This trend measure is a six-month moving average of the monthly seasonally adjusted annual rates (SAAR) of housing starts.

 As Canada’s authority on housing, CMHC contributes to the stability of the housing market and financial system, provides support for Canadians in housing need, and offers objective housing research and information to Canadian governments, consumers and the housing industry.